create3000/x_ite/docs/_posts/getting-started.md

 url
 : An MFString value of URLs to load on page load.
 If no *url* attribute is specified or the attribute is empty, an empty scene will be displayed.
 If both *src* and *url* attributes are given, the last given attribute takes precedence.

+xrButton
+: A Boolean value (`true` or `false`) indicating whether a WebXR icon should be displayed.
+The default value for the *xrButton* attribute is `true`.

+xrMovementControl
+: A String value that specifies which movement control is to be used.
+The default value for the *xrMovementControl* attribute is `VIEWER_POSE`.
+For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

+xrSessionMode
+: A String value that specifies what kind of WebXR session should be created.
+The default value for the *xrSessionMode* attribute is `IMMERSIVE_VR`.
+A value of `NONE` completely disables the possibility to use WebXR.
+For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

 ### Example of Use

 ```html